Entry requirements (Home)

 - Enjoy flexible course delivery and fit studying around your work commitments

 - Follow a curriculum closely linked to your professional practice needs

 We recognise that our students are busy professionals and have taken this into account in the design of our programmes and assessments.
-Study on this programme is extremely flexible and you can opt to join the course on a full or part time basis, enabling you integrate your learning with your full time professional role.
+Study on this programme is on a part time basis, enabling you integrate your learning with your full time professional role.

-University-based study includes taught sessions scheduled late afternoon (4pm to 6pm) and conference style days scheduled on occasional Saturdays.
+University-based study includes taught sessions scheduled late afternoon (4pm to 7pm) and occasional conference style days scheduled on Saturdays.

 A blended learning approach ensures you can usually study at a time to suit you and all modules are supported by online study resources with additional guidance available through face-to-face or virtual tutorials.